 To help reduce your chances of metabolic syndrome:

-- Achieve and maintain a healthy weight by eating a balanced diet that includes plenty of fruits, vegetables, and whole grains.
+- Achieve and maintain a healthy weight by eating a balanced diet.

 - Talk to your doctor how to increase your intake of specific minerals, such as magnesium.